ribtoks/linuxdeploy/README.md

 **linuxdeploy** can generate a desktop file in the deployment directory.
 Also it will fill-in information about icon and AppRun link in case you're deploying AppImage.

-Every binary deployed (original exe and dependent libs) can be stripped if you specify cmdline swith `-strip`.
+Every binary deployed (original exe and dependent libs) can be stripped if you specify cmdline switch `-strip`.

 ## Command line switches: